 Ohio Memory provides a variety of resources for users of digitized and historical newspapers to help them better access the vast amount of information available in these primary sources.
 For video tutorials, interactives and other instructional tools, please check out our Educational Resources!

 As part of the Ohio Digital Newspaper Program, the Ohio History Connection partners with local institutions to digitize their microfilmed newspapers.
-Please see our Microfilm Digitization page to learn more.
+Please see our Microfilm Services page to learn more.

 Yes!
-We rely on volunteers to do much of the work involved with digitizing historical materials and making them accessible online.
+Volunteers in our Digital Services department are able to assist with digitizing historical materials and making them accessible online.

 Volunteers from all backgrounds are welcome!
 We’re interested in candidates with a passion for Ohio history, strong writing skills, some computer background, and an interest in the digital side of preserving and providing access to historical materials.
 Candidates must be available between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Friday.